 Mighty Networks Main Features

-- Unlimited storage for files and photos across your Mighty Network.
+- Unlimited storage for files and photos

-- Unlimited video storage for courses.
+- Unlimited video storage for courses

-- Public, private, or secret virtual groups.
+- Public, private, or secret virtual groups

-- Public, private, or secret local groups.
+- Public, private, or secret local groups

-- Community polls and questions.
+- Community polls and questions

-- Leaderboard for active community members.
+- Leaderboard for active community members

-- Private direct messaging between members.
+- Private direct messaging between members

-- Member profiles with custom categories.
+- Member profiles with custom categories

-- Contact importing.
+- Contact importing

-- Message all community members.
+- Mass messaging to all community members

-- Posts, comments, and cheers.
+- Posts, comments, and cheers

-- Activity feed for text, links, images, and video.
+- Activity feed for text, links, images, and video

-- Unlimited community moderators, admins, and members.
+- Unlimited community moderators, admins, and members

 Mighty Networks Pricing